A few considerations to ponder before applying…

 What does it cost?

-After you apply our person will explain the pricing structure.
+After you apply our Student Success Coordinator will explain the tuition structure.

 Is there a payment plan?

 Yes.
-You make your deposit to secure your spot in the next course and then before the first day of class you will set up automatic payments for the remaining balance due.
+You make your deposit upon acceptance to the training, then set up automatic payments for the remaining balance due.
+We will walk you through this process.

 What is the coaching model?